apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.12.rst

 the |release| source, or check the Apache CloudStack downloads page at http://cloudstack.apache.org/downloads.html for package repositories supplied by community members.
-You will need them for :ref:`ubuntu47` or :ref:`rhel47` and :ref:`kvm47` hosts upgrade.
+You will need them for :ref:`ubuntu411` or :ref:`rhel411` and :ref:`kvm411` hosts upgrade.

 Instructions for creating packages from the CloudStack source are in the `CloudStack Installation Guide`_.

-.. include:: _sysvm_templates.rst

 Database Preparation
 --------------------